Habutiii/tp/docs/UserGuide.md

 Format: `clear`

+### Declaring Fields and Categories for Statistics

+Declares Fields, and Tags as Categories for statistics.
+Adding those Categories as tags to People will allow them to be considered for statistics.

+Format: `biz f/<your field here. t/<category 1> t/<category 2>`

+* Add multiple tags to aggregate for multiple categories in a Field.

+Examples: [See result in 'Viewing Summary Statistics']
+* `biz f/Plan t/A t/B t/C` declares the Field "Plan" and the Categories "A", "B" and "C" for statistics.
+* 'biz f/Gender t/Male t/Female t/Other' declares these Field and Categories.

 ### Viewing Summary Statistics: `stats`

 Shows Summary Statistics on Customers in the address book.

-Statistics have been summarised according to preset, trial fields and categories as examples.
-In a future update, these fields will be set by the user using other commands.
+Statistics will be summarized according to Fields and Tags declared by User using the `biz` command.

+Format: `stats`

+**Example:**
+If the following was declared in `biz` command,

 Key - Fields: Categories
 * Plan: A, B, C
 * Gender: Male, Female, Other

-Format: `stats`

-**Example:**
 Total Number of Customers: 6

 Gender  | Number of people